lightningd/plugins/balancesharing/README.md

 note that if you use the autoreload plugin you MUST pass the path the the balancesharing plugin as a command line argument to lightningd instead of writing it in the config file. e.g:

+** Warning ** The autoreload plugin cannot register new hooks while running. so if new hooks are to be registered lightingd has to be restarted
 ```
 lightningd --network regtest --autoreload-plugin=/path/to/plugins/balancesharing/balancesharing.py
 ```